- About us

 We provide various resources to support Professional Advisers using our structured product plans, including our Issuer & Counterparty Scorecards and our Professional Adviser Academy.

-Issuer and counterparty bank risk is is the most fundamental risk of structured products.
+Issuer and counterparty bank risk is the most fundamental risk of structured products.
 So, we think it’s straightforward – and important – to state the obvious: Professional Advisers (and investors) should seek to identify structured products backed by strong issuers and counterparties – in fact this is a regulatory requirement for Professional Advisers.
-We also think that providers should prompt Professional Advisers to to carefully consider this critical aspect of structured products and support them in their research and due diligence.
+We also think that providers should prompt Professional Advisers to carefully consider this critical aspect of structured products and support them in their research and due diligence.

-We therefore publish our proprietary Issuer & Counterparty Scorecards (‘TICS’), to provide transparency with regard to our internal processes and to support Professional Advisers in their research and due diligence of issuer and counterparty financial strength.
+We therefore publish our Tempo Issuer & Counterparty Scorecards (‘TICS’), to provide transparency with regard to our internal processes and to support Professional Advisers in their research and due diligence of issuer and counterparty financial strength.

 It is important that Professional Advisers take the time to look at the background information that introduces our Scorecards, explains how to use them and details what they are – and what they are not.

 As part of our aim to provide exceptional support for Professional Advisers using our structured product plans, our Academy offers an educational resource for advisers and support staff wanting to know more about structured products.

 We are also happy to discuss and provide tailored educational input and training to firms / individual advisers, to meet specific interests and requirements.